fstrozzi/bioruby-grid/README.md

 bio-grid -i "/data/Project_X/Sample_Y/*_R1_*.fastq.gz","/data/Project_X/Sample_Y/*_R2_*.fastq.gz" -n bowtie_mapping -c "/software/bowtie2 -x /genomes/genome_index -p 8 <param> -1 <input1> -2 <input2> > <output>.sam" -o /data/Project_X/Sample_Y_mapping -s 1 -p 8 -r /results/Sample_Y_mapping -e --param "--sensitive","--very-sensitive","--fast" -t
 ```

 In this case, the key points are the ```<param>``` placeholder in the command line and the corresponding ```--params``` options in BioGrid, which specify a list of parameters to be used to generate and run different jobs, each one with a different parameter in the list.
-Again, even in this case, it is recommended to do parameters testing using the ```-t``` options, which only run a single job and not the full job array.
+Again, even in this case, it is recommended to do parameters testing using the ```-t``` option, which only runs a single job and not the full job array.

 So far, BioGrid does not support, for each run, sampling more than one parameter at the same time.